jonathanxavier/IndigoSCADA/src/README.txt

 Press F7 to compile all the projects

 You need:
-Qt Development Frameworks version 3.1.2 commercial or 2.3.2 non commercial for Windows STLPort 6.4.6 or later
+Qt Development Frameworks version 3.3.8 for Windows

 Linux